marcvaldez/Socket-Programming-Tutorial/README.md

 ![Sockets in the OSI Model](/docs/SocketsontheOSIModel.png)

 ## Berkeley Sockets
-- Originally used as an application programming interface (API) for sockets in the BSD operating system
+- Used as an application programming interface (API) for sockets in the BSD operating system
 - Created by a group of researchers in University of California, Berkeley in the 1980s
 - Became the de facto standard for socket APIs and also the basis for most modern socket API implementations such as Linux sockets, POSIX sockets, and Winsock